 Crunchyroll will be streaming the new Tower of God S2 episodes in North America, Central America, South America, Europe, Africa, Oceania, the Middle East, and CIS.

 Before the official announcement, the production was leaked by animator Yoshihiro Takeda.
 This leaked information was given credibility when part of it was confirmed in June 2022.

-While the second season hasn’t been publicly announced yet, the animator claims that Studio Telecom Animation Film won’t be working on the already confirmed Don’t Toy with Me, Miss Nagatoro Season 2 since the studio will be busy making the Tower Of God sequel.
+At the time, the animator claimed that Studio Telecom Animation Film wouldn’t be working on the already confirmed Don’t Toy with Me, Miss Nagatoro Season 2 since the studio will be busy making the Tower Of God sequel.

 “The second season of Nagatoro will not be made by Telecom,” tweeted Takeda on November 13, 2021. “[They will be making] a sequel to Tower Of God.”

 On June 30, 2022, it was officially confirmed that Nagatoro Season 2 is being animated by Studio OLM.
 The director also changed although some of the main staff remained the same.